diegovazquez/mtg_card_image_segmentation/README.md

 - [x] Create MTG Cards Syntetic Dataset Generator based on 3d redering, and generate the first version of this dataset.

-- [ ] Create the machine learning training scrips and train the model
+- [x] Create the machine learning training scrips and train the model

-- [ ] Transform to ONNX
+- [X] Transform to ONNX

-- [ ] Crate a web example for runing the model in web
+- [X] Crate a web example for runing the model in web

+Others:

-Others: [WIP] Expand the dataset with a generative network like flux or Stable diffusion
+- [ ] Expand the dataset with a generative network like flux or Stable diffusion

 # Hardware/Software Requirements